Paul Martin Pearson

-Paul Martin Pearson (October 22, 1871 – March 26, 1938) was a college professor, author, editor of journals, the first civilian Governor of the United States Virgin Islands and Quaker.
+Paul Martin Pearson (October 22, 1871 – March 26, 1938) was a college professor, author, editor of journals, a Quaker, and the first civilian Governor of the United States Virgin Islands.

-Pearson was born in Litchfield, Illinois, and attended Baker University in Baldwin City, Kansas, for his Master of Arts degree.
+Pearson was born in Litchfield, Illinois.
+He attended Baker University in Baldwin City, Kansas, for his Master of Arts degree.
+In 1907 he was listed as one of the co-creators of Lyceumite & Talent magazine along with Louis J. Alber.

 In 1909, he obtained his doctorate at Northwestern University and did some teaching there, before moving to Swarthmore, Pennsylvania and becoming a professor of Public Speaking at Swarthmore College.
 He wrote several books on public speaking and was an editor of the quarterly magazine "The speaker".
 He was also a major advocate of the Chautauqua movement in the US and founded the Swarthmore Chautauqua Association.
 Besides this he served as a speaker for the American Red Cross.

 During World War I, he was responsible for the YMCA education programs in United States Army cantonments.

-In 1869, he was married to Edna Rachel Wolfe Pearson (1874-1942), with whom he had four children, the oldest son being Drew Pearson, the well-known newspaper columnist and radio host.
+In 1896, he was married to Edna Rachel Wolfe Pearson (1874-1942), with whom he had four children, the oldest son being Drew Pearson, the well-known newspaper columnist and radio host.